Sayan-Sasmal/Shopping-Assistant/README.md

 # IMPORTANT NOTE:-
-  For this project Only the following list of keywords Can be used to search Products And compare them:- keywords:-laptops,smartwatches,shirt,saree,atta,lehenga,rice,paneer,jeans,helmet,sugar,tea,coffee,operating_system_book,engineering_mathematics_book,nvidia_geforce_rtx_gpu,ram example:1."
-What are the available options of operating_system_book From the retailer Flipkart"
+  For this project Only the following list of keywords Can be used to search Products And compare them:- keywords:-
+  1. laptops
+  2. smartwatches
+  3. shirt
+  4. saree
+  5. atta
+  6. lehenga
+  7. rice
+  8. paneer
+  9. jeans
+  10. helmet
+  11. sugar
+  12. tea
+  13. coffee
+  14. operating_system_book
+  15. engineering_mathematics_book
+  16. nvidia_geforce_rtx_gpu
+  17. ram
+   example:
+   1. " What are the available options of operating_system_book From the retailer Flipkart"
-           2."
-From the list of paneer Compare and find the best one among first and the 5th option"
+   2. " From the list of paneer Compare and find the best one among first and the 5th option"